mohsenasadi501/DataStructureAlgorithm/README.md

 }
 ```

-Above code use curcular array to solve a problem of fix array size.
+above code uses a circular array to solve a problem of fixed array size.

 ###### 2: Implement Queue with stack: